-Visit our FamilySearch Center located on the fourth floor of the Freedom Center.
-Volunteers will provide free, personalized assistance in tracing your family tree.
+Visit our FamilySearch Center located on the fourth floor of the National Underground Railroad Freedom Center.
+Volunteers will provide free, personalized assistance in tracing your ancestors.
 The library is open to everyone, from beginners to advanced genealogists.

 Each family holds many stories